 Portuguese bank account

-When buying property in Portugal, it is recommended that you open a Portuguese bank account to avoid hefty international transaction fees when making your purchase.
-There are a variety of Portuguese banks to consider, many of which offer mortgages to foreign buyers as well.
+When buying property in Portugal, it is recommended that you open a Portuguese bank account to avoid hefty international transaction fees.
+There are a variety of Portuguese banks to consider, many of which also offer mortgages to foreign buyers.

 Required Documents for Buying Property in Portugal